Hackers News Hackers News

 How Codex Turned Driver Access Into Root

-Codex built the exploit step by step.
-It queried /dev/ntkhdma first, which returned the DMA buffer’s physical address (0x84840000) to an unprivileged caller, giving Codex a known-good page to test against.
+Codex meticulously constructed its exploit step by step.
+First, it queried /dev/ntkhdma, which returned the physical address of the DMA buffer (0x84840000) to the unprivileged caller.
+This provided Codex with a known-good memory page for testing.

-It then mapped that page through ntksys and confirmed it could read and write to it from the browser shell.
-With the primitive proven, Codex scanned RAM windows from /proc/cmdline, found the browser process’s cred structure by matching its stored uid and gid values, and zeroed those fields out.
+Next, the AI mapped that page through ntksys and confirmed its ability to read from and write to it from within the browser shell.
+With the physmap primitive successfully validated, Codex proceeded to scan RAM windows, leveraging information from /proc/cmdline.
+It located the browser process’s cred structure by matching its stored uid and gid values, and then zeroed out these fields.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.